nataliastepanova/Summer-Coding-Lessons/README.md

 Summer-Coding-Lessons
 =====================

-Repository for the things we do dyring the summer coding lessons.
+Repository for the things we do during the summer coding lessons.